 737s and 260

 A320s for delivery between 2013 and 2022; it is the largest aircraft order in history.
 The new aircraft are designed for fuel efficiency and should save in operating costs.
 (During 2016, the company took delivery of 55 mainline aircraft and retired 71 older legacy mainline aircraft.)

 AAG has primary hubs in Charlotte, North Carolina; Chicago, Dallas/Fort Worth; Los Angeles; Miami; New York; Philadelphia; Phoenix; and Washington, DC.
-It provides international service to Canada, Mexico, Europe, the Middle East, the Caribbean, Central and South America, and Asia.
-Revenues from foreign operations (flights serving international destinations) were approximately 40% of American’s total operating revenues and approximately 24% of US Airways’ total operating revenues for 2013.
-The US accounted for about 60% of AAG's revenue in 2013.
+It provides international service to Australia, Canada, Europe, the Middle East, New Zealand, Central and South America, and Asia.

 AAG is adding new aircraft and new service into markets which cater to a wide breadth of industries - entertainment, banking and finance, energy, technology and manufacturing.
 This includes direct service to all of American's hubs with the most nonstop flights from LAX to New York (JFK); Dallas/Fort Worth; Miami; Philadelphia; Washington, DC (DCA); Phoenix; and Charlotte, North Carolina.

 The company is also planning significant investments in modernizing its fleet and integrating the American and US Airways businesses.
 The company has set aside $18 billion in planned aggregate expenditures for aircraft purchase commitments and certain engines on a consolidated basis for years 2016-2020.